Skip to main content

 Overview

-When developing a .NET DLL extension, create a new project in Visual Studio and prepare the necessary files in that project.
-For example, when developing an extension named MyExtension using the .NET DLL method, the basic file structure is as follows.
+When developing a .NET DLL extension, you create a new project in Visual Studio and prepare the necessary files within that project.
+For example, when developing an extension named MyExtension using the .NET DLL method, the following file structure is the basic structure:

 src/